 Urakuen Garden

-Urakuen (有楽苑) is a beautiful Japanese garden located just east of Inuyama Castle.
-This tranquil garden is home to Joan, one of Japan's most famous teahouses, a designated national treasure.
-Originally built in 1618 as part of a temple complex in Kyoto, Joan was constructed by Oda Uraku, the younger brother of the renowned Oda Nobunaga and a disciple of Sen-no-Rikyu, Japan’s tea ceremony master.
-In 1972, the teahouse was moved to Urakuen, where visitors can still admire it today.
+Urakuen (有楽苑) is a serene Japanese garden located just east of Inuyama Castle, offering a peaceful retreat with scenic beauty and historical significance.
+At the heart of the garden is Joan, one of Japan’s most famous teahouses, which has been designated as a national treasure.
+Originally built in 1618 as part of a temple complex in Kyoto, Joan was constructed by Oda Uraku, the younger brother of the legendary warlord Oda Nobunaga, and a disciple of Sen-no-Rikyu, Japan’s revered tea ceremony master.
+In 1972, this exquisite teahouse was carefully relocated to Urakuen, where visitors can still experience its timeless charm.

 Hours and Fees